 A few common, adventure-based counseling activities include caving, boating, rock climbing, swimming, rafting, kayaking, hiking or sailing.
 Location, weather, and traveling distance affect the specific activities of an experiential learning program.

 Why Is Adventure-Based Therapy Effective?

 Simply getting out in nature and leaving your comfort zone can be good for the mind, body, and soul, but this physically active approach to treatment goes much further by incorporating challenge courses that help with problem-solving, while building important social skills, like cooperation and trust.
 Individuals pit themselves against elements, obstacles, and challenges of various types, requiring them to work with others to overcome the hurdles they face.
 As a direct result, the positive outcomes bolster their self-esteem and self-confidence.
 Some reasons this therapeutic method can be so effective in helping to treat substance abuse disorders include:

 - Adventure therapy activities help a person break out of their typical ‘mold’ and experience new things.
 This can help the brain continue to develop new habits and thought processes as a person works through recovery.
 Experiential therapy gives users a jump-start in learning new, healthy ways to deal with life’s conflicts and challenges.

 - The situations involved in these programs require a person to explore their limitations and capabilities.
 This discovery process and self-awareness is fundamental to healing and long-term recovery success.

 - Going through this process with others encourages communication and openness, teaching vulnerability in front of others.
 This ability to forge ahead with a difficult task while also asking for and relying on support from those around them can be another critical success factor in long-term sobriety.

 - When pitted against stressful situations, practitioners coach individuals to deal with them in healthy, positive ways.
 This opens new doors to healthier coping mechanisms that can apply to all aspects of life, including drug rehab and long-term recovery.

 If adventure-based counseling sounds like an option you’d like to consider, contact us today for more information.
-Our outpatient treatment program is geared toward active men who are ready to change their lives and do the work to break free of addiction.
+Our alcohol rehab program in Fort Myers is geared toward active men who are ready to change their lives and do the work to break free of addiction.